dialtoneuk/easymediaplayer/readme.md

 * UI scales to all resolutions.
 * Comes packed with lots of ways to find the media you want to play.
 From using the built in UI or through chat commands (See Below)
 * Comes packed with lots of predefined chat commands, such as !vote and !voteskip.
 (Your severs command prefix can be changed in the settings panel)
-* Server-based historical records are kept of the videos being played, by who and when.
-(Does not use SQL and is purely json based)
+* Server keeps historical records of all music played using internal SQL engine. **MySQL support is an optional addon.**
 * Video engagements such as likes and dislikes.
 * Pointshop Integration
 * Developer hooks and open source code, built for expanding upon (and heavily encouraged)